 A/B testing keeps the user at the centre of design

-A/B testing is a reliable way to obtain useful and comprehensive data about the functionality of a web service and the behaviour of its visitors.
-It is an excellent tool to determine the superiority of competing design choices and enables the continuous data-driven development of the web service.
+A/B testing is a reliable way to obtain useful and comprehensive data about the functionality of a web service and visitor behaviour.
+It is an excellent tool for determining the superiority of competing design choices and enables the ongoing development of the web service based on data.

 What is A/B testing?

-A/B testing refers to a situation where two or more solutions are tested to determine which one leads best to the desired outcome.
-In practice, this means that multiple versions of a web service or page exist simultaneously, which are shown to users who access the service.
+A/B testing refers to a situation where two or more solutions are to be tested to determine which leads best to the desired outcome.
+In practice, this means that there are multiple versions of a web service or page that are shown to users accessing the service.

-The prerequisite for successful A/B testing is that the site has enough traffic to ensure a sufficient sample size.
-Clear objectives and metrics must also be set for testing.
+The success of A/B testing requires that the site has enough traffic to ensure a sufficient sample size.
+Clear objectives and metrics must also be set for the testing.
 It is essential that the test target is truly significant for the functionality of the web service.
-Trivial and cosmetic changes can certainly be A/B tested, but the benefits achieved may be minor.
+While trivial and cosmetic changes can certainly be A/B tested, the benefits achieved may be minimal.

-“A/B testing is sometimes thought to be tinkering with whether a blue or red button works better.
-Truly useful A/B testing focuses on the language used, the spatial arrangement and positioning of interface elements, and the timely presentation of information,” contemplates Crasman's Design Director Teemu Korpilahti.
+“A/B testing is sometimes thought of as tinkering to see if a blue or red button works better.
+Truly beneficial A/B testing focuses on the language used, the use of space and positioning of user interface elements, and the timely presentation of information,” reflects Crasman's Design Director Teemu Korpilahti.

 1. Identified problem